steviecurran/two-sample/README.md

 Python code to give the confidence interval for two sample test.

-Uses z and t-distributions, without the need of look-up tables
+Uses z and t-distributions, without the need of look-up tables.

 Data can be extracted any column in an ascii for csv files.